sreekanth-chaliyeduth/plan_source_poc/README.md

 ---

 Thanks for the opportunity.
-Happy to tighten the flow and add the API/PDF pieces once the dev server stabilises or if more time opens up.
+Happy to tighten the flow and add the API/PDF pieces once the test server stabilises or if more time opens up.

 ```

-Let me know if you'd like any final tweaks or extra sections.